Recursive Functions using a Trampoline in JavaScript

 // RangeError: Maximum call stack size exceeded

-However, this is similarly not the case - but with a little function wrapper addition and invocation via the ‘trampoline’ method we are able to maintain the succinct manner of the algorithm whilst gaining the single stack-frame.
-The only point to note is a computational result such as this will require the concept of a BigInt to achieve.
+However, this is similarly not the case - but with a little function wrapper addition and invocation via the trampoline method we are able to maintain the succinct nature of the algorithm whilst gaining the benefit of a single stack frame.
+The only point to note is that a computational result such as this will require the concept of a BigInt to be achieved.